Tuesday, April 25, 2017

 I prioritize the list.

-I cross of accomplishments.
+I cross off accomplishments.

 And if somehow all does not get done (that’s every day), well tomorrow is a new day!

 I’ve said it before; we must jump off the “hamster wheel”.
-Life is a gift and it is precious.
+Life is a gift, and it is precious.

 His grace is sufficient.
 Let’s embrace life and enjoy the breath he has given us today.